evhub/coconut/DOCS.md

-                      MyPy) (implies --package --no-tco) --argv ...            set sys.argv to source plus remaining args for use in Coconut script being run --tutorial            open the Coconut tutorial in the default web browser --documentation       open the Coconut documentation in the default web browser
+                      MyPy) (implies --package --no-tco) --argv ...            set sys.argv to source plus remaining args for use in Coconut script being run --tutorial            open Coconut's tutorial in the default web browser --documentation       open Coconut's documentation in the default web browser
 --style name          Pygments syntax highlighting style (or 'none' to
                       disable) (defaults to COCONUT_STYLE environment